-What set Metallica apart from their contemporaries was their resolute open-mindedness when it came to experimentation.
-From the Southern-fried sounds of Load to, erm, Lulu, the fact that Metallica continually forced themselves into new sonic grounds – sometimes to the brink of self-destruction – is what's kept them fresh in an ever-evolving scene.
+Hetfield and Ulrich originally bonded over a shared love of beer, NWOBHM and good, old-fashioned American rock'n'roll, but what set Metallica apart from their contemporaries was their resolute open-mindedness when it came to experimentation.
+From the classical influences brought in by Burton, musically the most gleefully open-minded member the band has ever had, to the Southern-fried sounds of Load to, erm, Lulu, the fact that Metallica continually forced themselves into new sonic grounds – sometimes to the brink of self-destruction – is what's kept them relevant.

-Here, we present Metallica's definitive top 50 songs as voted by you.
-There's some surprising choices, and some not-at-all surprising choices.
+Here, Metallica's definitive top 50 songs.
+There's some surprising entries, and some not-at-all surprising entries.
 But it's all Metallica, and it's all bone-rattlingly brilliant.

 50) Of Wolf And Man (Metallica, 1991)